-The CME trading rules define piggybacking and front running in terms of the timing of a dual trader's personal trades relative to her customer trades (see footnote 1).
-This is because one way for dual traders to become informed is by observing their customers' orders and from knowing something about their customers' trading motivations.
+The CME trading rules define piggybacking and front running in terms of the timing of a dual trader's personal trades relative to his customers' trades (see footnote 1).
+This is because one way for dual traders to become informed is by observing their customers' orders and from knowing something about their customers' trading motives.
 The dual traders could then conceivably take advantage of this information by either trading ahead of or trading after executing their customers' orders.
-It, therefore, follows that any evidence of causality between a dual trader's personal trades and her customer trades is consistent with evidence that dual traders may become informed through observing their customers' orders.
-To see if such causality exists, we set up simple tests following Granger (1980).
+It, therefore, follows that any evidence of causality between a dual trader's personal trades and his customers' trades is consistent with evidence that dual traders may become informed through observing their customers' orders.
+To see if such causality exists, we set up simple tests, following Granger (1980), on a trader-by-trader basis.
 The specific empirical models used are discussed below.